outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to structures

-      - what functions arent adjacent to the existing functions in the logic? (beyond biological agent functions like 'trade')
+      - what functions arent adjacent to the existing functions in the logic? (beyond biological agent functions like 'trade', 'fool', 'dream', 'teach')

       - useful variable structures
         - useful variables are 'position' and 'count' bc most variables can be standardized to these variables to identify significant differences, then re-apply differences to get to a useful interaction level and re-apply position/count in that more useful interaction level